Myofascial Release and Trigger Point Therapy in New York City

-Often paired with craniosacral therapy and trigger point work for deeper release.
+Often paired with craniosacral therapy and trigger point work to help the whole body settle and move more freely.

 Myofascial release for everyday pain and stiffness